gurrrrrrett3/light/README.md

 # Holy Light

-(Holy) Light is a *light*weight, robust, and secure Remote Event wrapper for Roblox.
+(Holy) Light is a *light*weight, robust, secure, and easy-to-use Remote Event wrapper for Roblox.

 ## Get Started